Pena Bonita

-Pena Bonita (b.
-1948) is an Oklahoma Seminole/Apache visual artist and author.
+Pena Bonita (born 1948) is an Oklahoma Seminole/Apache visual artist and author.
 Her paintings and mixed media installations blend culture, art and religion—using line, color and form to speak to Native American values and experiences.
 Her work is displayed widely, including at the Smithsonian National Museum of the American Indian, Thunder Bay Museum, and at Long Island University.
 Pena Bonita's short story Lotto won the 2004 National Foundation Book Award.
 She has lectured and shown her work throughout the United States and Canada.

 Early life

 Bonita grew up in Cloudcroft, New Mexico with a mix of Native American customs that included long stays with extended family.
 She grew up surrounded by artistic family activities like sewing, basketmaking, photography and drawing.
-Her mother was a talented quiltmaker while her grandmother's traditional baskets featured in several museums and collections including The Southwest Museum of the American Indian in Los Angeles, California.
+Her mother was a quiltmaker while her grandmother's traditional baskets featured in several museums and collections including The Southwest Museum of the American Indian in Los Angeles, California.